dcSpark/zkapp-nonogram/README.md

 ### The basics
 These are basically all the features I managed to implement in my Rust version.
 At the very least, I want to implement all of this:

-* Win condition.
-    * Randomly generated goal states.
-    * Automatic check for win whenever board state is changed.
 * Win screen with stats.
+    * Currently a message shows up beneath the timer announcing the player has won and that's it.
+* Automatically cross out hint numbers when conditions are met.
 * Improved UI:
     * The current ```Undo``` button has no ```hover over``` animation.
 It should probably have this.
     * The current ```Redo``` button has no ```hover over``` animation.
 It should probably have this.